Quickstart

-openGrid can be mounted up against your wall or under your desk or anywhere you want in just a bit.
+openGrid can be mounted to your wall, under your desk, or anywhere you want really!
 This guide is meant to help you get up and running as fast as possible.

 My recommendation would be to use the biggest size that fits your printer basically.
 Then measure how much space you have on your wall or under your desk and calculate how many of those boards you need.
 You may also add smaller boards on the edges to completely fill the available space.